songxiaoyu/MiXcan2/README.md

 devtools::install_github("songxiaoyu/MiXcan2/Package")
 ```

+### Running the ensemble model on your own data

+A script to run the ensemble version of MiXcan2 can be found at
+[`scripts/run_ensemble.R`](scripts/run_ensemble.R), which was implemented across
+Fibroblast, Adipose, and Epithelial cell types to build MiXcan2 models trained
+using GTEx v8 mammary tissue samples from female subjects with European ancestry.

 The typical install time of the package is less than 5 minutes.

 ## Example of use

+Since the input data used in our study is not publicly available, the
+example below uses simulated pseudo data to demonstrate the MiXcan
-Below demonstrates the MiXcan analysis pipeline on a single peusdo gene.
+analysis pipeline on a single gene.
+In reality, multiple genes can be
-In reality, multiple genes can be analyzed in parallel.
-Holdout set can
+analyzed in parallel, and a holdout set can be pre-excluded to allow
-be pre-excluded to allow model training on the remaining samples.
+model training on the remaining samples.

 ### Data

-Create peusdo data for demonstration:

 ``` r
 # Pseudo data creation